PranavKhadpe/thoughts/notes/open-source.md

 ## Are programs like GSoC a net negative to organizations that `shepherd' contributions for people that never return?

+## Measuring software modularity and understanding how firms retain control
+Using something like [fractal figures](https://www.researchgate.net/publication/249607047_Analysing_Software_Repositories_to_Understand_Software_Evolution) to understand where firms retain control?

 ## Critique of liberalism from within liberalism